golosgit/to-do-list-react/README.md

 ## General info

 Simple to do list that help with managing tasks (add, delete, toggle done/undone).
-At this moment list does not support any events/interactions.

 ## Technologies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).